 Consumer Private Right of Action

 In addition to filing a complaint with the FCC or FTC, consumers may explore the possibility of filing an action in a state court.
-For more information about the Telephone Consumer Protection Act (TCPA), about unwanted faxes, texts, and calls go to www.fcc.gov/stop-unwanted-calls and .
+For more information about the Telephone Consumer Protection Act (TCPA), about unwanted faxes, texts, and calls go to fcc.gov/stop-unwanted-calls and consumer.ftc.gov/topics/limiting-unwanted-calls-emails.

 Post-Disaster Consumer Protection Measures For Wireline Communications Customers in California